 Software Architecture

 The Illuminator is modular Python applications to simulate energy systems.
 In this seciton, we provide an overview of its sotware architecture.
-The diagram below describes the components of the Illuminator.
+The diagram below describes the components of the Illuminator using the terminology of the C4 model.

 Users